-You may have heard some in passing and you may have heard some for the very first time.
-Either way, there are some great life lessons to take from these Irish proverbs into 2018 with you.
+You may have heard some in passing, and you may have heard some for the very first time.
+Either way, there are some great life lessons to take from these Irish proverbs.

 Let’s get started with some of these incredible Irish proverbs: